meri-imperiumi/handbook/docs/checklists/02_daily_checks.md

 - [ ] Download latest GRIB files and update weather routing
 - [ ] Try to get a noon sight if offshore
 - [ ] Make water if conditions allow
+- [ ] Check that hydrogenerator and windvane are in correct positions
 - [ ] Write and publish the day's [\[b\]log entry](https://github.com/meri-imperiumi/log)